 Alternative options for repaying student loans outside of Pay As You Earn (PAYE)

 If you’re looking for alternatives to the Pay As You Earn (PAYE) repayment plan for your student loans, there are a few options worth considering.
-Income-Based Repayment (IBR) and Revised Pay As You Earn (REPAYE) are two popular alternatives.
+Popular choices include Income-Based Repayment (IBR) and Revised Pay-as-you-earn (REPAYE).
 These income-driven repayment plans offer different benefits and drawbacks compared to PAYE.

 Exploring income-driven repayment plans like Income-Based Repayment (IBR) and Revised Pay As You Earn (REPAYE)